dustin10/kaftui/README.md

 * `bootstrapServers` - Host value used to set the bootstrap servers configuration for the Kafka consumer.
 * `topic` - Name of the Kafka topic to consume records from.
 * `partitions` - CSV of partition numbers of the topic that should be assigned to the Kafka consumer.
+* `schemaRegistryUrl` - URL of the Schema Registry that should be used to deserialzie and validate records.
-* `filter` - Format of the data contained in the Kafka topic.
+* `format` - Format of the data contained in the Kafka topic.
 * `groupId` - Id of the group that the application will use when consuming messages from the Kafka topic.
 * `filter` - JSONPath filter that is applied to a record.
 * `consumerProperties` - Map of additional configuration for the Kafka consumer other than the bootstrap servers and